-a.
-Goals of the retention review.
-The regular and thorough assessment of tenure-track faculty is an important step in the professional development of those faculty members.
-The annual retention review process is designed to ensure that a tenure-track faculty member receives clear and timely feedback from the tenured faculty and the department head about his or her progress as measured by the standards and criteria for rank as defined in departmental bylaws and the Faculty Handbook.
-Accordingly, the tenured faculty plays an important role in the retention process and is responsible for providing the faculty member with a clear, thoughtful, and professional consideration of his or her appointment and departmental bylaws.

-b.
+- a.
 Schedule for retention reviews.
-The annual retention review will take place in each year of the probationary period leading up to the year of tenure consideration.
-For the schedule of due dates for retention reviews, please consult the Faculty Evaluation Calendar.
+The annual retention review will take place in each year of the probationary period leading up to (but not including) the year of tenure consideration.
+For the schedule of due dates for retention reviews in a given academic year, please consult the Faculty Evaluation Calendar.
+Each tenure-track faculty member with a probationary period of four or more years shall undergo an enhanced retention review in the academic year following the midpoint in his or her probationary period (typically, the faculty member's fourth year of employment).
+A tenure-track faculty member with a probationary period of less than four years may request that the tenured faculty provide him or her with an enhanced retention review in any one year of the probationary period up to (but not including) the faculty member's year of tenure consideration.
+The procedures for regular and enhanced retention reviews are set forth in Section B of this Part I. - b.

-c.
 Recommendation form.
-The retention review process is documented using the Annual Recommendation on Retention form (see Appendix A of this manual).

-d.
+The retention review process is documented using the Retention Review side of the Faculty Annual Review Report attached at Appendix A to this manual (the "Retention Review Form").
+For each tenure-track faculty member at The University of Tennessee, Knoxville, the University Institute of Agriculture, and the University of Tennessee Space Institute, the Retention Review Form will be completed at and transmitted from the faculty member's department in the fall semester of each academic year, as set forth in the Faculty Evaluation Calendar. - c.
 English language competency.
 The University of Tennessee Board of Trustees mandates that each candidate for tenure and promotion who is not a native speaker of English be certified as competent to communicate in English.
 The department head monitors effectiveness in communication in English in the annual retention review process.
 Should student evaluations or other indicators suggest that the faculty member's English language communication is not effective, the department head will work with the faculty member to identify areas for improvement and to develop, as appropriate, a plan for improving the faculty member's skills in English language communication.